sjelin/FluidJS/README.md

 The `setControls` function is in charge of attaching all the relevant events to a view.

+The `noMemoize` property says that the MVC should always rerun the rendering code, even if it seems like the view is being passed the same values twice.
+This flag is particularly important if one of the arguments is an opaque object (e.g. instance of a class with private variables), because the MVC may not be able to detect changes in the internal state of the arguments.

 ### Root Views vs Child Views